Telefonica/cross-confluence-tools/README.md

 ## Main packages

 * [Markdown Confluence Sync](components/markdown-confluence-sync/README.md): A tool to __synchronize a folder containing Markdown files with Confluence pages__.
+Supports Mermaid diagrams and per-page configuration using [frontmatter metadata](https://jekyllrb.com/docs/front-matter/).
+Works great with [Docusaurus](https://docusaurus.io/).
 * [Confluence Sync](components/confluence-sync/README.md): A tool that __creates/updates/deletes Confluence pages based on a list of objects containing the page contents__.
 Supports nested pages and attachments upload.

 ## Other tools